dappmesh/dappmesh/docs/architecture/operator-mesh.md

 - **Domain Operator:** An admission controller enforces the governance, security, policies, and validation of domain custom resources within the mesh.
 Similarly, the domain operator manages governance over data products within the domain.

 - **Data Product Operator:** This operator manages the [application model's](./application-model.md) custom resources, such as schemas, contracts, and flows.
-Additionally, it provisions and controls the product infrastructure, including storage (operational, analytics, block) and processing (pipelines, orchestration, service APIs).
+Additionally, it provisions and controls the product infrastructure, including storage (operational, analytics, object storage) and processing (pipelines, orchestration, service APIs).

 ```mermaid
 ---